Gradient is All You Need? How Consensus-Based Optimization can be Interpreted as a Stochastic Relaxation of Gradient Descent: Introduction

-\paragraph{Contributions.} In view of the overwhelming empirical evidence that gradient-based learning algorithms exceed in a variety of machine learning tasks what is mathematically rigorously justified, we provide in this work a novel and surprising analytical perspective on their theoretical understanding by interpreting consensus-based optimization~(CBO), which is guaranteed to globally converge to global minimizers of potentially nonsmooth and nonconvex loss functions~\cite{fornasier2021consensus,fornasier2021convergence}, as a stochastic relaxation of gradient descent~(GD).
-Specifically, we show that in suitable scalings of its parameters, CBO\,---\,despite being a derivative-free (zero-order) optimization method\,---\,naturally approximates a stochastic gradient flow dynamics, hence implicitly behaves like a gradient-based (first-order) method, see Theorem~\ref{thm:main_informal} and Figure~\ref{fig:intuition}.
-To establish this connection we leverage a completely nonsmooth analysis that combines simultaneously a recently obtained quantitative version of the Laplace principle~\cite{fornasier2021consensus} (log-sum-exp trick) and the minimizing movement scheme~\cite{de1993new} (proximal iteration~\cite{parikh2014proximal}), which is well-known from gradient flow theory~\cite{santambrogio2017euclideanmetricandwassersteingradientflows}.
-Our results furnish useful and precise insights that explain the mechanisms which enable stochastic perturbations of GD to overcome energy barriers and to reach deep levels of nonconvex objective functions, even allowing for global optimization.
-While the usual approach to a global analysis of (stochastic) GD requires the loss to be $L$-smooth and to obey the Polyak-{\L}ojasiewicz condition, for the global convergence of CBO merely local Lipschitz continuity and a certain growth condition around the global minimizer are required~\cite{fornasier2021consensus,fornasier2021convergence}.
-By establishing such surprising link between stochastic GD on the one hand and metaheuristic black-box optimization algorithms such as CBO on the other, we not just allow for complementing our theoretical understanding of successfully deployed optimization algorithms in machine learning and beyond, but we also widen the scope of applications of methods which\,---\,in one way or another, be it explicitly or implicitly\,---\,estimate and exploit gradients.
+To our knowledge, for the first time in the literature of CBO and related multi-particle-based heuristics, such as particle swarm optimization \cite{kirkpatrick1983optimization,grassi2021particle}, we demonstrate that, under appropriate parameter scalings, CBO\,---\,despite being a derivative-free (zero-order) optimization method\,---\,naturally approximates stochastic gradient flow dynamics and thus implicitly behaves like a gradient-based (first-order) method (see Theorem~\ref{thm:main_informal} and Figures~\ref{fig:intuitionGiAyN} and~\ref{fig:approximation}).
+To establish this connection, we employ a fully nonsmooth analysis that combines a recently developed quantitative version of the Laplace principle~\cite{fornasier2021consensus} (log-sum-exp trick) with the minimizing movement scheme~\cite{de1993new} (proximal iteration~\cite{parikh2014proximal}), a well-known tool from gradient flow theory~\cite{santambrogio2017euclideanmetricandwassersteingradientflows}.
+Our results shed light on the {\it nonlocal} mechanisms through which stochastic perturbations in GD overcome energy barriers, unlocking deeper levels of nonconvex objective functions and enabling global optimization.
+To the best of our knowledge, this insight is unprecedented in the literature, which has traditionally focused on interpreting (S)GD dynamics solely from a {\it local} perspective.
+Moreover, while the standard global analysis of (stochastic) GD typically requires the loss function to be $L$-smooth and to satisfy the Polyak-{\L}ojasiewicz condition, the global convergence of CBO only necessitates local Lipschitz continuity and a specific growth condition near the global minimizer~\cite{fornasier2021consensus,fornasier2021convergence}.
+By establishing such a link between stochastic GD on the one hand and metaheuristic black-box optimization algorithms such as CBO on the other, we not just allow for complementing our theoretical understanding of successfully deployed optimization algorithms in machine learning and beyond, but we also widen the scope of applications of methods which\,---\,in one way or another, be it explicitly or implicitly\,---\,estimate and exploit gradients.